magnusnn/informationSecurity/ttm4135/README.md

 	- When the client does not have a certificate (usual on the Internet) then the client uses an ephemeral Diffie-Hellman key.
 - **Ephemeral Diffie-Hellman** DHE:
 	- Both parties use ephemeral Diffie-Hellman keys which should be signed (often only by the server).
-	- The Diffie-Hellman cna also be performed on elliptic curves (ECDHE).
+	- The Diffie-Hellman can also be performed on elliptic curves (ECDHE).
-	- The only version of TLS which provides forward secrecy.
+	- The **only version of TLS which provides forward secrecy**.
 - **Anonymous Diffie-Hellman** DH_Anon:
 	- The ephemeral Diffie-Hellman keys are not signed at all.
 This only protects against passive eavesdropping.